skyfox69/jsapi/README.md

 ```

 The one and only positional argument of the `api_operation` directive specifies the name of the
-operation which can be a string or symbol.
-The operation name can be omitted if the controller
-handles one operation only.
+operation.
+It can be omitted if the controller handles one operation only.

-The `api_operation` directive takes the following keyword arguments:
+The `api_operation` directive takes the following keywords:

 - `:deprecated` - Specifies whether or not the operation is deprecated.
 - `:description` - The description of the operation.